Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 ## Adder example

+Alright, so how does this actually work ?
+Since an example is better than a thousand words (idiom than this article clearly doesn’t follow very well), here is some code!

+Here is an example in C of the steps involved in doing a floating point addition.
+This code is provided for illustrative purposes only, some of the corner cases are missing.

 {{< collapsible-code
 	path="bfloat16_add.c"
 	lang="C"
-	title="Bfloat16 addition in C"
-	caption="Lolilol"
+	title="Floating point addition in C using the `bfloat16` type:" caption="⚠ This code hasn't been thoughly tested, don't use this in prod!"
 >}}

 # Chapter 2:

 I know what you are thinking : So we have a C implementation, it works, why is this article still so long ?
 Is there a prolific comment section ?
 Can I go home now ?

-You remembered we said we were doing floating points from scratch right ?
+You remembered we said we were doing floating points from scratch right ? <br> RIGHT ?
-RIGHT ?

 Code isn’t going to cut it, we need to go deeper